Print delivers results, promotes forests, and drives sales.

 A Direct Marketing Association study showed that direct mail advertising gives businesses, on average, a remarkable 13 to 1 return on their investment (“ROI”).
 The high ROI holds up across all industries.
 For example, printed catalogs have been shown to provide a 7 to 1 ROI and the lowest cost per lead/order, ahead of inserts, email, and postcards.
 In fact, a study conducted for the Art Technology Group found that 60% of consumers surveyed make purchases via printed catalogs at least four times each year.

 Shoppers Prefer Print

-Shoppers across all ages say that print—not digital—sources most influences their store and shopping decisions: 69% of shoppers rely weekly on newspapers, and 67% rely weekly on direct mail for sales and product information.
+Shoppers across all ages say that print—not digital—sources most influence their store and shopping decisions: 69% of shoppers rely weekly on newspapers, and 67% rely weekly on direct mail for sales and product information.
 These numbers are even higher among younger, and more digitally savvy, shoppers who also prefer weekly direct mail (92%) and newspapers (91%) as the most significant information channels.

 The facts cannot be ignored: Print builds brand identification and powers sales.
 It’s no wonder print media is still the workhorse of successful marketing and advertising campaigns.

 There are many misconceptions about the environmental impact of print on paper.
 Since printers and their suppliers use natural resources—trees—as a substrate for their products, many people think that by forgoing printing, they are saving trees and making the right choice for the environment.
 However, the exact opposite is true.

 Much paper now comes from sustainable forests.
 These sustainable forests are essentially “tree farms,” where trees are grown as a crop, just like broccoli or wheat.
 When these trees are harvested, new stocks are planted.
 Print gives landowners a financial incentive to renew forests rather than convert them for other uses, such as agriculture or development.

 Print Uses “Waste”